golemfactory/golem-docs/src/pages/docs/creators/common/requestor-provider-interaction.md

 ### Scripts

 In the task model, the chunk of work is defined as a task (function).
 A task is a set of commands that the requestor wants to execute to obtain desired results.
 Internally all the commands are organized as `scripts`, that are sent and executed on a provider.
-Even the initial image deployment is sent and executed as a script.
+There is a number of commands (depending on the time of type of the runtime utilized) available for the requestor.
+For a VM, you can `start`, `deploy`, `run`, `transfer` and `terminate`.
+So, as you see, even the initial image deployment is sent and executed as a script, but the user does not need to bother about it, as it is all handled by the Golem SDKs.

 ```bash
 ScriptSent {